 Why?
 Because hiring and retaining employees – even salespeople – can be expensive.
 Owners must consider an array of expenses, including rent, leases, office supplies, utilities, etc.

 So what should you do?
 Should you follow the money?

 You see, here’s another dirty little secret in sales – good sales managers are hard to find.

-And if you find a good sales manager, chances are, you will also find a fair compensation and benefits package, an equitable distribution of leads and prospects, and valuable coaching and advice.
+And if you find a good sales manager, chances are, you will also find a fair compensation and benefits package, equitable distribution of leads and prospects, and valuable coaching and advice.

 Where do you find these good sales managers?